probprog-conference/probprog-conference.github.io/schedule/index.md

 ## Saturday October 6th

-The Saturday program features the statistics track and the practice track.
+The Saturday program features the statistics track and the practice track in the [Wiesner Building E15](https://whereis.mit.edu/?go=E15) at MIT.

 {% assign data=site.data.schedule-oct6 %}